veilchen-web/veilchen/docs/index.rst

 Development and Contribution
 ============================

-These chapters are intended for developers interested in the bottle development and release workflow.
+These chapters are intended for developers interested in the veilchen development and release workflow.

 .. toctree::
    :maxdepth: 2